ltenfield/playwright-jest-ts-cli/README.md

 # Playwright with Jest and typescript

 This setup is aimed at the test writer.
-For example **typescript** is used to validate test code but also to provide code completion with **Visual Studio code** so that the test writer does no have to lookup arguments to **Playwright** invocations or **Jest** assertions.
+For example **typescript** is used to validate test code but also to provide code completion with **Visual Studio code** so that the test writer does not have to lookup arguments to **Playwright** invocations or **Jest** assertions.
 This provides a starting project as well as hello world example to verify that the test authoring setup is functional.

 ## Requirements